 The magic system is a typical obfuscated magic system, and it is used for a Deus Ex Machina at least once (when the Uhran mage teleports Tolten and Seth out of the snowstorm in Gohtza).

 Both villains are really disappointing.
 One is a generic power-hungry world-conquerer (albeit he isn't strawman chaotic evil; his actions are at least plausibly explicable as selfishly motivated) and the other is completely incompetent and used for comic relief several times.
 On the bright side, he is legitimately good comic relief.

 The battle system is my biggest criticism gameplay-wise.
 It's low-skill and there are often situations where you simply can't win if your characters aren't at a high enough level.
 The amount of work you have to do outside of battle managing skill links and stuff is also more drudgery than fun.

 Another major design failure gameplay-wise is that you can't see exact information on how the battle system works.
 You can see a description of a spell you learn that says it increases the attack power of an ally, but it doesn't say by how much.
-I know this is standard industry practice, but that doesn't make it okay.
+I know this is standard industry practice, but that doesn't make it not a flaw.
 Every game should show you all the information there is to know about it's rules.

 The nudity is ridiculous.
 All four of the female party members are scantily dressed, and two of them have their breasts blatantly exposed.
 There's no denying it's done just to pander.

 A small amount of crude humor.
 (There's a scene where gas is released into a room full of soldiers that changes them all into women's underwear.)